lrajlich/docker-example/Readme.md

 271576fdf5f9        dockerexample/mysql:latest     /usr/bin/mysqld_safe   6 seconds ago       Up 3 seconds                            mysql
 ```

+The sinatra application will connect to the backend services using the IP address for the VM (192.168.x.x) Thus when you load the application, you will see that mysql and redis see the Sinatra client as a 192.168.x.x address.

 To stop the containers, run ```./docker_containers_stop.sh```

 ### Run with port forwarding

 The final way in which the containers can be run is to create a portforwarding rule on the host VM and use localhost interface to access the application.
+This is identical at the host level (eg, the VirtualBox VM); however, this allows the convenience of being able to access the application from your computer's browser.

 To run the containers in this way, run:
 ```bash
 ./docker_containers_run_use_port_forwarding.sh
 ```

+In this case, the sinatra application will connect to the backend services using 127.0.0.1.
+However, in the application, the mysql and redis see the client ip address as a NAT ip address (172.17.x.x)